 Micah Myers joined Kenyon in 2013.
 He previously held positions at North Carolina State University and Indiana University, Bloomington.
 Myers teaches Latin and Greek language courses, as well as courses in translation on ancient literature and culture.
 His research focuses on Latin poetry and on travel in the ancient world.
+Myers is also the editor of the journal Vergilius.
 Read more at kenyon.

 Areas of Expertise